 RES-Production Subsidy Scheme Hydropower Newly constructed and expanded hydropower plants with a bottleneck capacity (after expansion) of up to 25 MW, or the first 25 MW of plants with a bottleneck capacity exceeding 25 MW, are eligible for a market premium.
 Constructions and revitalisations of hydropower plants with a bottleneck capacity of up to 1 MW are eligible for an investment grant.
-Projects in high-value watercourses or that affect th preservation status of protected resources are not eligible for subsidies.
+Projects in high-value watercourses or that affect the preservation status of protected resources are not eligible for subsidies.
 The tender volume is at least 90 MW per year for Market Premiums and at least EUR 5 million per year for investment grants.
-Wind Power: O Newly constructed and expanded wind power plants are eligible for a market premium.
+Wind Power: Newly constructed and expanded wind power plants are eligible for a market premium.
 O Constructions of small wind power plants (i.e. with a bottleneck capacity of 20 KW to 1 MW) are eligible for an investment grant.
 O The tender volume is at least 390 MW per year for Market Premiums and at least EUR 1 million per year for investment grants

-0 All newly constructed photovoltaic plants over 10 KWpeak and expansions of photovoltaic plants over 10 KWpeak are eligible for a market premium.
+- O All newly constructed photovoltaic plants over 10 KWpeak and expansions of photovoltaic plants over 10 KWpeak are eligible for a market premium.
 For photovoltaic plants on areas of agricultural use or grassland, the premium amount will be reduced by 25%.
-This reduction will not apply, in full or in part, if the photovoltaic plant is constructed on (i) land which is zoned for both agricultural use and for the construction of photovoltaic plants ("Agri-PV-Fläche"), where the agricultural use is only slightly affected, (ii) a building or another construction, (iii) a water body, (iv) a landfill or a contaminated site, (v) a mining or infrastructure site or (vi) military areas.
-(0 Constructions and expansions of photovoltaic plants with a bottleneck capacity of up to 1,000 KWpeak are eligible for an investment grant.
+This reduction will not apply, in full or in part, if the photovoltaic plant is constructed on (i) land which is zoned for both agricultural use and for the construction of photovoltaic plants ("Agri-PV-Fläche"), where the agricultural use is only slightly affected, (ii) a building or another construction, (iii) a water body, (iv) a landfill or a contaminated site, (v) a mining or infrastructure site or (vi) military areas. - O Constructions and expansions of photovoltaic plants with a bottleneck capacity of up to 1,000 KWpeak are eligible for an investment grant.
 The reduction for plants on areas for agricultural use or grassland applies here as well.
-For innovative photovoltaic plants, a top-up of up to 30% may be granted.
-(0 The tender volume is at least 700 MWpeak per year for Market Premiums and at least EUR 60 million per year for investment grants.
-Biomass (0 Newly constructed and repowered biomass-based plants with a bottleneck capacity of up to 5 MWel, and newly constructed and repowered biomass-based plants with a bottleneck capacity of more than 5 MWel, are eligible for a subsidy on their first 5 MWel.
-C 0 Subsidies may also be granted to existing biomass-based plants after the expiry of the subsidy period provided for under the ÖSG 2012.
-(0 Constructions of biomass-based plants with a bottleneck capacity of up to 50 KWel are eligible for an investment grant.
-(0 The tender volume is at least 7500 KW per year for Market Premiums and at least EUR 4 million per year for investment grants.
+For innovative photovoltaic plants, a top-up of up to 30% may be granted. - The tender volume is at least 700 MWpeak per year for Market Premiums and at least EUR 60 million per year for investment grants.